Codecademy/docs/content/java/concepts/date/date.md

   - 'paths/computer-science'
 ---

 The **`Date`** [class](https://www.codecademy.com/learn/learn-java-classes-and-methods) represents a specific point in time, down to milliseconds.
-It provides methods to manipulate and format dates, as well as perform operations such as comparison and arithmetic.
-It internally stores the number of milliseconds that have elapsed since January 1, 1970, 00:00:00 GMT (also known as the Unix epoch).
+It provides methods to manipulate and format dates, as well as perform arithmetic and comparison operations.
+Internally the class uses a base or reference date of January 1, 1970, 00:00:00 GMT (also known as the Unix epoch).

 ## Example